-You know you love it.
-When you look down at your hand and see those long, beautiful claws painted to perfection!
-Or maybe you like the natural look of long, shaped and filed nails with a slight glossy glow.
-Then, you go to pay for those fake tips you just had glued onto your fingernails.
+You know you love it when you look down at your hand and see those long, beautiful claws painted to perfection!
+Or maybe you like the natural look of long, shaped, and filed nails with a slight glossy glow.
+Then there's also the fake tips you can glue onto your fingernails for the same type of look.
 In a few weeks, you’ll get them removed and start the process all over again.
-It would only be easier if we could grow long and healthy nails ourselves, right?
-Well, we’re going to learn how.
+If only we could grow long and healthy nails ourselves, right?
+Well, now we’re going to learn how!

-If you’ve already heard, your hair, skin, and nails are very similar in that they share a common protein, keratin.
+You may have heard that your hair, skin, and nails are very similar in that they share a common protein, keratin.
 This protein is what forms the fibers that keep your hair and nails long and strong.
-In order to promote keratin production, there are few things we want to make sure we are including in our diet regularly.
+In order to promote keratin production, there are a few things we want to include in our diet regularly.
 These include omega-3 fatty acids, protein, vitamin C, biotin, and cystine.

-Best known for Omega-3 is fish.
-Those nasty fish oil capsules you see people taking are exactly for this reason!
-Salmon has one of the higher counts of Omega-3 weighing in at 4,123 mg per serving.
-Other foods include flax seeds, chia seeds, walnuts, and soybeans.
+We hear about omega-3 the most with fish, particularly in reference to fish oil capsules you'll often see women taking!
+Salmon has one of the higher counts of Omega-3, weighing in at 4,123 mg per serving.
+Other foods rich in these fatty acids include flax seeds, chia seeds, walnuts, and soybeans.

-Of course in order to produce protein, you need to be putting it in your body.
-It’s hard to make what you don’t have!
-Some more obvious foods for taking care of this include eggs, milk, or whey protein that you can add to almost anything!
+Protein intake is another important consideration.
+The most popular foods that contain a decent amount of protein include eggs, milk, or whey protein that you can add to almost anything!
 Red meat is a good one for nail growth because it contains high amounts of iron as well as protein.
-That doesn’t mean you need to eat it everyday, as it is linked with a whole bunch of other issues, but once or twice a week will give your body a good boost!
-You also have good snacks foods like almonds and other nuts, nut butters, yogurt, and quinoa.
+That doesn’t mean you should eat it everyday, as it is linked to a whole bunch of other issues, but once or twice a week will give your body a good boost!
+You can also focus on eating protein-rich snacks like almonds and other nuts, nut butters, yogurt, and quinoa.

 The first thing that probably came to your mind was oranges.
-Other fruits are kiwis, strawberries, guava, and cherries.
-Vitamin C rich vegetables include any color of bell peppers, kale, broccoli, and brussels sprouts.
+Other fruits with a high Vitamin C content are kiwis, strawberries, guava, and cherries.
+Vitamin C rich vegetables include any color of bell peppers, kale, broccoli, and brussel sprouts.

-For some reason I didn’t put this first on the list, but next to protein these are the two main ingredients you should be worrying about most!
+Biotin is one of the main ingredients you should be adding into your diet if you're serious about improving your nail strength and health.
 This one is easy for me because I eat a lot of avocado and sweet potatoes, which are, of course, high in biotin.
 Salmon again hits the list, as well as nuts, dairy, and eggs.
 A good concentrated source can be found in liver (if you’re into that) as most biotin is stored there.

 Cystine is a type of amino-acid that works in the forming of nail proteins.
-You can find a good amount of this in pretty much any kind of meat, also lentils, oatmeal, sunflower seeds, and swiss cheese.
+You can find a good amount of this in pretty much any kind of meat, as well as lentils, oatmeal, sunflower seeds, and swiss cheese.

-Let’s review.
+Let’s review what we just discussed.
 You pretty much can’t go wrong eating these main staples: salmon, eggs, meat, and dairy products like yogurt and cheese.
 You also want to keep your fruit and veggie intake up for your vitamin C and biotin.
-Seeds and nuts can be a great way to get almost all of these important keratin building blocks in your system, as well!
+Seeds and nuts can be a great way to get these important keratin building blocks in your system as well!